-Acquisition activities are defined by the acquisition policy (9.03.2017, full text in English).
-It specifies what is acquired by The National Archives and how does The National Archives acquire.
+Acquisition activities are defined by the acquisition policy (9.03.2017, full text in English; updated 8.04.2021 in Estonian only as the principles remained unchanged).
+It specifies what is acquired by the National Archives and how does the National Archives acquire.

 Public records are created in the activities of institutions fulfilling public tasks, for example constitutional institutions, government institutions, institutions governed by government institutions, legal persons governed by public law, local governments, institutions governed by these, legal persons created for fulfilling public law functions.

 Institutions which create documents of archival value, i.e. records, are obliged to transfer these records to the National Archives no later than 10 years after their creation irrespective of the data carrier.